MK New Town Heritage Register

-Following the close of the nomination period, the nominations will undergo an initial technical sift.
+Following the close of the nomination period, an initial technical sift of the nominations will be carried out.
 Those that progress will be considered by a selection panel made up of experts and local stakeholders.
 The selection panel will pass its recommendation to Milton Keynes Council for final approval to add to The Register.

 The conclusion of this stage will result in the first incarnation of the New Town Heritage Register.
 After this, the process will continue around any further nominations that are made.

-Statement of Significance (PDF, 14.7MB).
-This adopted document assesses the significance of Milton Keynes new town in the wider context, identifies key themes on which the selection criteria are based.
+In addition to the Selection Criteria (PDF, 1.6MB), the Statement of Significance (PDF, 14.7MB) assesses the significance of Milton Keynes new town in the wider context, identifting key themes on which the criteria are based.

-MK New Town Heritage Register - a 'local list'
+Background - MK New Town Heritage Register, a 'local list'

 Such schemes have been used widely by local authorities, normally referred to as a ‘local list’.
 A local list must not be confused with the statutory list of ‘Buildings of Architectural and Historic Interest’, or ‘listed buildings’, as they are more commonly known.
 The latter are considered nationally significant and designated by the government and Historic England, works to them are controlled under separate legislation.